-Under the federal Endangered Species Act (ESA) (1973), 607 animals (including invertebrates) and 744 plants are listed currently as threatened or endangered.
-A total of 1,156 listed species have approved recovery plans in place.
-In Oregon, 49 animal and 58 plants are listed under the state and/or federal Endangered Species Acts.
-The American and arctic peregrine falcon have been removed from the state list (delisted) since the last publication of this brief in November 2006.
-The Oregon coast Coho salmon is expected to be re-listed on May 12, 2008 unless changed by future court action.
+Under the federal Endangered Species Act (ESA) (1973), 575 animals (including invertebrates) and 746 plants are listed currently as threatened or endangered.
+A total of 1,135 listed species have approved recovery plans in place.
+In Oregon, 52 animals and 60 plants are listed under the state and/or federal Endangered Species Acts.